SVB Financial Group Global Privacy NoticeEffective as of September 30, 2019

-SVB Financial Group provides diversified financial services to emerging, growth and established technology companies and to the life science, cleantech, venture capital, private equity and premium wine markets.
+SVB Financial Group provides diversified financial services to emerging, growth and established technology companies and to the life science, cleantech, venture capital, private equity and to premium wine markets.
 SVB Financial Group's businesses and divisions include Silicon Valley Bank, SVB Capital, SVB Analytics, SVB Private Bank a division of Silicon Valley Bank, SVB Wealth Advisory, Inc. and other affiliated organizations.

-here.
+To download this Notice click here.
 Please use the Glossary to understand the meaning of some of the terms used in this Notice.

 Purpose of this Notice

 This Notice aims to give you information on how SVB collects and processes your personal data, including data collected when you visit any online or mobile site or application that we own and control (collectively, “Site”) or otherwise interact with SVB.

 Our Site and services are not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this Notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Notice supplements the other notices and is not intended to override them.

 SVB Financial Group is made up of different legal entities and this Notice is issued on behalf of the SVB Financial Group so when we mention "SVB", "we", "us" or "our" in this Notice, we are referring to the company in the SVB Financial Group that you have a relationship with or otherwise interact with.